MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD12_LAB_MANUAL.md

 1. Start File Explorer, navigate to the **[Repository Root]\\Allfiles\\Mod12\\Labfiles\\Databases** folder, and then run **SetupSchoolGradesDB.cmd**.
 2. Close File Explorer.
 3. Start Visual Studio, from the **[Repository Root]\\Allfiles\\Mod12\\Labfiles\\Starter\\Exercise 1** folder, open the **Grades.sln** solution.
-4. Set the following projects to start without debugging at startup:
+4. Set the following projects to start at startup:
    - **Grades.Web**
    - **Grades.WPF**
 5. In the **Grades.Utilities** project, in the **IncludeInReport.cs** class, add code to specify that the **IncludeInReportAttribute** class is an attribute class.